ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL3_Eng.md

 #### Description

-lThis statement is used to lock a table in a lock_mode.
+This statement is used to lock a table in a lock_mode.
 Once a table is locked, the locked table remains until the associated transaction is committed or rolled back.

 *user_name*